Cao Zhi (Yungong): During Emperor Wu's reign

 As Duke of Juancheng, Cao Zhi held several positions, including stints as administrator at Leping, Zhangwu and Zhao Commanderies.

 Cao Zhi was once asked by Sima Yan if the treatise "Liu Dai Lun" (六代论) was authored by his father.
 Zhi replied that the bibliography of his father's works should be consulted.
 When the treatise was not listed in the bibliography, Sima Yan asked about the author's identity; Zhi replied that the actual author was his clan elder Cao Jiong (曹冏), who attributed the treatise to Zijian due to the latter's fame.
 Sima Yan then declared the authorship matter closed.
+(Note: The "Liu Dan Lun" was later included in Wen Xuan; in his annotations to the work, Li Shan (李善) cited Sun Sheng's Weishi Chunqiu, which recorded that Cao Jiong's courtesy name was Yuanshou (元首).
+Cao Jiong was a clan elder of Cao Fang, and he wrote the treatise as a warning to Cao Shuang, who ignored his advice.
+Cao Jiong later became Administrator of Hongnong.)

 In February or March 283, Sima Yan ordered the court to discuss about ordering his brother Sima You, the Prince of Qi, to leave the capital Luoyang for his fiefdom.
 Many officials, including Cao Zhi, opposed the motion.
 In particular, probably due to his father's rejection by Cao Rui, Cao Zhi was vehement in his opposition.
-When Sima Yan read Cao Zhi's memorial, he exclaimed in anger, "If even Cao Zhi could not understand my intentions, what more the others from across the Four Seas?"
+After Sima Yan read Cao Zhi's memorial, he exclaimed in anger, "If even Cao Zhi could not understand my intentions, what more the others from across the Four Seas?"
 He then ordered the officials who had voiced their opposition to be put on trial.
 However, for Cao Zhi, he was merely relieved of his posts and sent back to his residence.
+(Note: Sima You himself died in late April 283.)

 Soon after being sent back to his residence, Cao Zhi's mother died.
 In his mourning and grief, Cao Zhi became ill and unpredictable in his emotions.
 After his death in 288, there were discussions about giving him an unflattering posthumous name.
 An official named Cui Bao (崔褒), citing the story of Wei Ke (魏颗), (Note: According to the Zuo Zhuan, Wei Ke's father once informed Ke that after his death, his concubine was to be allowed to remarry.
 However, during a later illness, Wei Ke's father changed his mind and ordered the concubine to be sacrificed after his death.
 After the death of Wei Ke's father, Ke allowed the concubine to remarry, on the grounds that his father was of unsound mind when he made the second request.) opposed the motion.
 Eventually, Cao Zhi's posthumous name became "Ding".